 were blessed by Venerable Luang Phor Pae (1905-1999) of Wat Pikulthong.
 The early batches of those amulets are nowaday impossible to get

 and have prohitive prices, but i can from time to time offer some of the late batches

-at reasonable prices on my online shop.
+at reasonable prices on

 Another very famous Phra Somdej amulet is the Phra Somdej blessed

 by Most Venerable Luang Phor Daeng (1878 - 1973) of Wat Khao Bandai It.
 This amulet exist in 3 colors : Red, Yellow and Black

 (mixed colors amulets do exist, like half red / Half black, but they are rare).

 The original amulets blessed by LP Daeng are nowaday impossible to get, but his temple still issue

 some Phra Somdej following his rituals and those can still be found at fairly low